nandaprabu/BEJS_fgabatch2_NandaPrabu_ChallengeChapter3/README.md

 - `status` : Status of the transaction (succes/pending/fail).

 ## Table Relationships
-1. Customers to Accounts: One customer can have multiple accounts (One-to-Many).
+1. Nasabah to Akun : One customer can have multiple accounts (One-to-Many).
-2. Account Types to Accounts: One account type can be associated with multiple accounts (One-to-Many).
+2. Account_Type Types to Accounts: One account type can be associated with multiple accounts (One-to-Many).
-3. Accounts to Transactions: One account can have multiple transactions (One-to-Many).
+3. Akun to Transaksi: One account can have multiple transactions (One-to-Many).

 # Entity Relationship Diagram
 ![ERD_V1](ERD_V1.png)